-I work in the fields of behavioral ecology, community ecology, invasion biology, and conservation.
+I work in the fields of conservation, behavioral ecology, community ecology, and invasion biology.

 Ocean-locked: How a girl from the heartland became a marine biologist in the heart of the Pacific...